-September 7, 2015 was the last date of filing income tax return for AY 2015-16 (FY 2014-15).
+We are approaching the last date for filing income tax returns (July 31) and most of you might have already filed your ITRs.
 But what if you realize that you skipped some income or did not take the benefit of investments made or missed some disclosures?
-Worry not, if you had filed your tax returns within the stipulated time frame, you can revise your returns.
+Worry not, you can revise your tax returns.

 We discuss the when and how to file revised tax return in this post.

 When to Revise Tax Return?

 You should revise your returns if you want to change/add/delete any information in the original income tax return.
 For instance you forgot to declare the interest income in Savings bank Accounts or missed to claim benefit for any donation made to approved institutions u/s 80G.

 You can revise returns up to 1 year from the end of respective financial year.
 So for the present tax return for AY 2017-18, you can revise your returns till March 31, 2017 (Budget 2016 changed this timeline).
 However, you cannot revise your returns if your Assessing officer has already processed the returns.
 So in case you need to revise your returns do it at the earliest.

 If the original tax return has been filed online, it can be revised online only and if the original return was filed in physical form the revised return too would have to be filed offline.

 For revising the tax return online, you will need the 15 digit Acknowledgement number and date of filing of original return.

 Download the relevant ITR Form from the Income Tax department Website.